IOP businesses frustrated after being excluded from event happening at Front Beach

 Business owners like Jonathan Swartz of Luke ‘n Ollie’s say the preparations are blocking access to island businesses.

 “It has blocked access to all the restaurants and all the shops.
-We are not included in the street fair and they are bringing in restaurants and other vendors,” Swartz says.
+We are not included in the street fair and they are bringing in restaurants and other vendors,” Swartz said.

 He says he would love to be a part of the event because he has a personal connection to the fight, losing his mother to breast cancer.

 “I am not against the event.
 I think it is great.
 It was a great event for MUSC and I hope they make a lot of money.
-Other restaurants are upset because we didn’t have a knowledge of this,” Swartz says.
+Other restaurants are upset because we didn’t have a knowledge of this,” said Swartz.

 Swartz says he was never invited to or informed of the event.
 He had to call multiple agencies before finally getting an answer about the tents and port-o-potties set up outside his front door.